 The lookout itself was built as a vantage point for fires in around 1915, one of many in the Tahoe area.
 The actual completion of the stairs though was done in 1964 by five Tahoe employees during the summer, and it made it possible for people to visit the top safely.

 From here you will begin your journey by setting out on the well-worn trail.
 We got there at 7:30 in the morning and were the only car in the parking lot but on the way back we passed 40 people, so go early.

 The trail is uphill almost right away, as it starts the elevation gain necessary to climb 1800 feet in only 2.5 miles.
 That being said it still feels pretty gradual except for a few steep parts near the end where you will be feeling the elevation for sure.
 You should be in decent shape to enjoy this hike though as it is taxing enough.

-When crossing through the forest there is a bend in the trail that leads to the cliff side, you should take it as it will take you to an overlook of a majestic lake.
-It was even crystal clear from our vantage point and I really want to figure out how to hike to it in the future.
+When crossing through the forest, there is a bend in the trail that leads to the cliff side; you should take it as it will take you to an overlook of a majestic lake.
+It was even crystal clear from our vantage point, and I want to figure out how to hike to it in the future.

 Continue onward up through the forest until you reach a set of switchbacks.
 These will let you know you are getting close.
 Soon they will dump you on a four-wheel drive access road, that is now closed, which you will be hiking on for another quarter-mile.

 As we neared the top, we even spotted a marmot, but luckily he didn’t try to take our food like on Half Dome.